hjespers/teslams/README.md

 This application displays the charge state of a Tesla Model S in an ASCII terminal window.

-This program uses the node modules "optimist" and "multimeter" which should automatically install.
+This program uses the node modules "optimist" and "multimeter-hj" which should automatically install.
 If these module are not present then install them manually using npm

-	npm install optimist multimeter
+	npm install optimist multimeter-hj

 To execute run: